 LoadBalancer service, which creates an external Load Balancer at a cloud provider using Kubernetes load-balancer integration.

-metadata.ownerReference field, allowing the ReplicaSet to know the state of each of the Pods that it is maintaining and therefore it can schedule tasks according to the state of the Pods.
+metadata.ownerReference field, allowing the ReplicaSet to know the state of each of them.
+It can then schedule tasks according to the state of the Pods.

-Deployments are a higher-level concept managing ReplicaSets and providing declarative updates to Pods with many other useful features.
-It is therefore recommanded to use Deployments unless you require some specific customized orchestration.
+Deployments are a higher-level concept managing ReplicaSets and providing declarative updates to Pods with several useful features.
+It is therefore recommended to use Deployments unless you require some specific customized orchestration.

 A Deployment is representing a set of identical Pods with no individual identities, managed by a deployment controller.